-In her capacity as a singer, Shonagh has experienced many eclectic parts of the music industry, performing live and in studios with fellow musicians such as Fat Suit, Roddy Hart, Tommy Reilly, Angus Munro, London Contemporary Voices, the Glasgow Gospel Choir, Hannah Jackson and many more.
-Fun fact - Shonagh can be heard on the the opening song of zombie musical "Anna and the Apocalypse", a brand new film released internationally by Blazing Griffin, Parkhouse Pictures, Constellation Creatives and Creative Scotland.
+In her capacity as a singer, Murray has performed live and in studios with fellow musicians such as Fat Suit, Roddy Hart, Tommy Reilly, Angus Munro, London Contemporary Voices, the Glasgow Gospel Choir, Hannah Jackson and more.
+Murray can be heard on the opening song of zombie musical Anna and the Apocalypse, released internationally by Blazing Griffin, Parkhouse Pictures, Constellation Creatives and Creative Scotland.

 Currently, Murray is working with Capital Theatres and Pitlochry Festival Theatre to bring her newest musical Nessie to the stage.